-The summit was used to announce an increased focus on commitments to important topics such as supply chain transparency to help mitigate human rights risks in the supply chain.
-The event was also used to announce the new partnership with Everstream Analytics (see page 11).
-Over the last 12 months we have rolled out sustainability contractual requirements to all our priority suppliers, including signing up to sustainability platforms Sedex and EcoVadis, setting science-based targets, commitments to renewable energy usage and aligning with sustainability verifications and certifications such as the Sustainable Agricultural Initiative Platform's Farm Sustainability Assessment.
+The summit launched commitments to important topics such as supply chain transparency to help mitigate human rights risks in the supply chain.
+We have started using Everstream Analytics to map our supply chain beyond tier 1 for our high risk suppliers and monitoring risk of human rights and labour risks in our tier 1.

+We have continued to roll out sustainability contractual requirements to all our priority suppliers.
+This includes receiving assessments on Sedex and EcoVadis platforms, setting science-based targets and commitments to renewable energy usage and aligning with sustainability verifications and certifications such as the Sustainable Agricultural Initiative Platform's Farm Sustainability Assessment.